1 / 8

 Applies to commercial-free music programming that’s been made available by direct-to-home satellite distribution and major cable distributors across Canada.

 Applies to the use of music in businesses such as retail stores, bars and restaurants.
-This tariff applies to businesses that use music and also to the companies that supply background music.
+This tariff applies to businesses that use music and to the companies that supply background music.

 A: Background Music Suppliers

 Applies to multi-channel subscription satellite radio services (such as SiriusXM Canada).

 This tariff can apply to a wide range of establishments, including hotels, bars, restaurants, banquet halls, golf and country clubs, municipalities, festivals, or fairs, that use sound recordings to accompany live events.
 It is subdivided into many categories:

 A: Live Entertainment